saracoglumert/meze/README.md

-# Meze
+# meze

+A Python tool for quicker data management and model building, for AI/ML applications using Time Series Data.

+Work in progress...

-## to-do
+## Features

-- write comments
-- exception and error management
+- Can load xlsx and csv files
+- Analyse time series data

-## Features to implement
+## Roadmap

+- Add more common parameters to DF object
-- build from container
+- Building from Container
-- matching timeseries frequencies
+- Auto-matching frequencies
 - GUI using Flask
-- implementing Pytorch and Keras support
+- Implementing Pytorch and Keras support